patilpushkarp/algo-trading-strategies/README.md

-# algo-trading-strategies
+# Trading Experimentations
-Repository for experimenting and exercising algorithmic trading strategies
+Repository for experimenting and evaluating algorithmic trading strategies